This article first published in the Financial Times in January 2018

 The advantages of spending down seem so substantial that I’m surprised the choice is still debated.
 For a start, spending down avoids time and money being spent managing an endowment, freeing up resources.
 “The need is now,” Mr Feeney said.
 “Why wait?”

-John Bothamley, founder of the Four Acre Trust, noticed that the trust was receiving income of about 5 per cent of its capital and paying 1 per cent in management fees.
+John Bothamley is a founder of the Four Acre Trust.
+He noticed that the trust was receiving income of about 5 per cent of its capital and paying 1 per cent in management fees.
 It was therefore spending 20 per cent of its income on fees.
 “It just seemed to me that this was a big chunk of income that wasn’t actually doing any good,” he said.

 Second, the money gets to work faster.
 Suppose that $100 is contributed to a foundation which spends 5 per cent a year, the legal minimum in the US.
 “At a 10 per cent discount rate, for example, the present value of the foundation’s cumulative contributions is only $21.
 After 100 years, it is still only $55,” according to Harvard academics Mark Kramer and Michael Porter.